acolombo11/minimap-view/README.md

 }
 ```

+Another option is, since it's only one file, to import [MinimapView.kt](src/main/java/eu/acolombo/minimap/MinimapView.kt) directly in your project.

 This library is AndroidX only, if you are still using Support libraries you can either migrate your app to AndroidX or you can contribute by downgrading the dependencies and subitting a pull-request, which will be merged in a different branch.

 ### Get started